elianalyst/Market-Basket-Analysis/README.md

 - mlxtend

 ## Full Report
-To explore the full analysis, including code, visualizations, and key takeaways, check out the complete Jupyter Notebook.
+To explore the full analysis including code and key takeaways, [view the complete Jupyter Notebook](./D599%20Task%203.ipynb).
 You can also view the formal write-up.